Purchasing Cards Can Help Streamline Payment Processes

 - Identifying purchasing errors, personal use and intentional fraud

-- Circumvention of other company best practices and rules
+- Circumvention of company best practices and rules

 - Pinpointing opportunities to seize value across available vendors